Behind Obama's budget proposals, a gloomy view of the future

 While the White House's estimate of potential growth was unchanged from a year ago, it now sees interest rates holding lower for years even under the assumption that the government boosts spending substantially, something that in other eras would lead lenders to jack up interest rates more.

-"The administration forecast projects that interest rates will stabilise below their historical averages," while inflation is expected to remain low for years to come, according to the budget documents.
+"The administration forecast projects that interest rates will stabilize below their historical averages," while inflation is expected to remain low for years to come, according to the budget documents.

 Other developed economies are confronting a similar set of circumstances, and slowly acknowledging that their long-run potential may be constrained.
 The Obama administration has been pressing European nations, primarily Germany, to act accordingly and lift government spending to make up for weak household and business demand.